isoverse/isoorbi/tests/testthat/_snaps/conditions-general.md

     Code
       cli_bullets(summarize_and_format_cnds(out$conditions, .call = NULL))
     Message
-      x 3 warnings and 1 error
+      x encountered 3 warnings and 1 error
         > ! in wrap_f(): we're here!
         > ! no context {value}
         > ! in my_f(): long trouble!
 This sentences is easily longer than a single